Betty-Kamau/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The file 11-directories has a script that counts the number of directories and sub-directories in the current directory The file 12-newest_files has a scrit that displays the 10 newest files in the current directory The file 13-unique has a script that takes a list of words as input and prints only words that appear exactly once
+The file 11-directories has a script that counts the number of directories and sub-directories in the current directory The file 12-newest_files has a scrit that displays the 10 newest files in the current directory The file 13-unique has a script that takes a list of words as input and prints only words that appear exactly once The file 14-findthatword has a script that displays lines containing the pattern “root” from the file /etc/passwd